Bristol and Suffolk County Family Law Attorney

 Should a case become more antagonistic, having our firm with our extensive criminal defense background is the legal combination you want on your side.

-Establishing a relationship with our talented lawyer now also can be helpful as situations change and cause the need to revisit and renegotiate custody, support, and other arrangements in the future.
+Establishing a relationship with our talented family lawyer can also be helpful as situations change and cause the need to revisit and renegotiate custody, support, and other arrangements in the future.
 We know you, we know what’s important to you, and will always fight for your best interests.

 Extensive Experience Handling Serious High-Profile Federal & State Cases